kamtoeddy/ivo/docs/v1.5.0/validators.md

   ],
 });

-// ❌ subsets are not allowed
-const schema = new Schema(definitions, {
+// ✅ as from v1.5.1 you can provide subsets of other configs const schema = new Schema(definitions, {
   postValidate: [
     { properties: ['email', 'username', 'date_of_birth'], validator },